pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/bucketv2-migration.md

 ---

 In the upcoming AWS Classic major release (v7), `aws.s3.Bucket` will be discontinued in favor of `BucketV2`.
 Users of `aws.s3.Bucket` resource are encouraged to migrate early.
-The migration is straightforward for simple use cases but requires some care for advanced configurations.
-Specifically `BucketV2` inputs such as `policy` and `accelerationStatus` are deprecated and using the requires migrating to side-by-side resources (see Removed inputs).
+The migration requires a significant refactor to the source code and additional steps for avoiding data loss.
 This guide aims to cover all relevant scenarios with precise migration instructions.

 To migrate existing `aws.s3.Bucket` resources to `aws.s3.BucketV2`:

-1. Edit your Pulumi program sources to replace removed inputs (see below) with equivalent side-by-side resources.
+1. Edit your Pulumi program sources to replace removed inputs with equivalent side-by-side resources.
+Specifically `BucketV2` inputs such as `policy` and `accelerationStatus` are to be replaced with migrating to side-by-side resources `aws.s3.BucketPolicy` and `aws.s3.BucketAccelerateConfigurationV2`.

-2. Perform `pulumi up` to replace (delete and re-create) the buckets in AWS.

-If replacement is not acceptable, it is possible to perform a manual migration with `pulumi import` (see Avoiding replacement).
+2. Perform `pulumi up` to replace the buckets in AWS. **WARNING**: replacing the buckets will delete and re-create them, losing any data stored in these buckets.
+If this is not acceptable, consider using `pulumi import` to migrate manually instead as outlined in the "Avoiding replacement" section.

 ## Migrating deprecated inputs

-Inputs such as `policy` and `accelerationStatus` are deprecated on the `aws.s3.BucketV2` resource.
-Instead of using these inputs, it is recommended to use side-by-side resources to achieve the same effect.

 ### policy input